09 Mar What does GDPR mean for marketing in 2018?

 Keep up to date

 The world of GDPR changes all the time.
 To keep up to date with all the latest news is almost impossible, but you can keep on top of things by following us on social media – Twitter, Facebook and LinkedIn.
-If you would like to have a conversation with us about GDPR, please contact Stephen Brown on 020 7795 8175 or email@example.com – you can also visit our website at www.abacusmarketing.co.uk to find out more.
+If you would like to have a conversation with us about GDPR, please contact Stephen Brown at Abacus Marketing agency London on 020 3858 7836 or [email protected] – you can also visit our website at www.abacusmarketing.co.uk to find out more.